Volunteers of America Delaware Valley Providing Comprehensive Reentry and Homelessness Navigation Services and Support to Individuals Reentering Society After Incarceration

 Those who are exiting the criminal justice system and in need of assistance can turn to VOADV for comprehensive reentry services, navigational guidance and support.
 As the largest and most comprehensive provider of reentry services in New Jersey, VOADV provides comprehensive, evidence-based treatment interventions to clients in an effort to reduce the probability of future criminal activity and re-offense, while promoting public safety.

-“Our organization continues to be a top provider of reentry support services to those exiting the criminal justice system and working towards a second chance at life,” explains Daniel L. Lombardo, President and CEO of VOADV.
-“These individuals have complex needs and face so many barriers as they embark on this challenging transition – reuniting with family, securing stable housing and employment, obtaining education and/or legal assistance, and so much more.”
+“Our organization continues to be a top provider of reentry support services to those exiting the criminal justice system and working toward a second chance at life,” said Daniel L. Lombardo, president and CEO of VOADV.
+“These individuals have complex needs and face so many barriers as they embark on this challenging transition — reuniting with family, securing stable housing and employment, obtaining education and/or legal assistance, and so much more.”

-VOADV provides comprehensive reentry services to individuals returning to society following incarceration specifically through our Safe Return and Navigator programs.
-Our Safe Return and Navigator programs provide a broad range of essential, supportive services for individuals returning to society after incarceration and/or those experiencing homelessness or housing instability, including:
+VOADV provides these services through its Safe Return and Navigator programs.
+The Safe Return and Navigator programs include:

-VOADV is making the following preparations to best address the needs of individuals returning to society after incarceration and provide them with the essential services they require to successfully reintegrate back into society:
+VOADV is making the following preparations to best address the needs of individuals returning to society after incarceration:

 • Members of the VOADV reentry services team will be deployed statewide to assist with transportation, services linkage and ongoing case management for individuals being released.

-• To ensure services are accessible to those in need, a dedicated service call line has been created for those seeking assistance – 856-833-0249 – as well as an e-mail address: SafeReturn@voadv.org.
+• To ensure services are accessible to those in need, a dedicated service call line — 856-833-0249 — has been created for those seeking assistance, as well as an e-mail address: SafeReturn@voadv.org.

 • Law enforcement partners across the state and region have been notified of our services and ways we can assist their officers to aid those seeking assistance.